jacquev6/JsOfOCairo/README.rst

 There is no real documentation besides this README.rst file.
 If a function is present in JsOfOCairo, it should behave as described in the `Cairo OCaml Tutorial <http://cairo.forge.ocamlcore.org/tutorial/index.html>`__.
-Have a look at the `interface file <https://github.com/jacquev6/JsOfOCairo/blob/master/src/S.ml>`_ to know which functions *are* implemented.
+Have a look at the `interface file <https://github.com/jacquev6/JsOfOCairo/blob/master/src/CairoMock.S.incl.ml>`_ to know which functions *are* implemented.
-You can also have a look at the `test file <https://github.com/jacquev6/JsOfOCairo/blob/master/src/DrawingTests.ml>`_ to see if what you're looking for is implemented and tested.
+You can also have a look at the `test results <https://jacquev6.github.io/JsOfOCairo/>`_ to see if what you're looking for is implemented and tested.

 Questions?
 Remarks?
 Bugs?
 Want to contribute? `Open an issue <https://github.com/jacquev6/JsOfOCairo/issues>`__!